-Jordyn Woods Steams Up Instagram In Skin-Tight Top
+Jordyn Woods Steams Up Instagram In Skintight Top

 Jordyn Woods is smoking hot in her latest Instagram post, and her fans likely noticed the sexy snapshot, which the model posted to her story on Saturday.

-Kylie Jenner’s former best friend is seen steaming up the social media site in a skin-tight tank top, which boasted silver button embellishments and a low cut to flaunt Jordyn’s ample cleavage.
+Kylie Jenner’s former best friend is seen steaming up the social media site in a skintight tank top, which boasted silver button embellishments and a low cut to flaunt Jordyn’s ample cleavage.
 The skimpy gray shirt also showcased Woods’ toned arms.

-Jordyn posed with a sultry look on her face for the selfie, as she donned a full face of makeup for the photo.
+Jordyn posed with a sultry look on her face, as she donned a full face of makeup for the photo.
 Woods rocked long, dark lashes, pink eye shadow, a shimmering highlighter on her face, pink blush on her cheeks, and a light pink color on her lips.

-Jordyn had her long hair pulled up into a messy bun on top of her head and accessorized the sexy look with a pair of large, silver hoop earrings as well as a dainty silver chain with a cross pendant around her neck.
+Jordyn had her long hair pulled up into a messy bun on top of her head and accessorized the sexy look with a pair of large, silver hoop earrings, as well as a dainty silver chain with a cross pendant around her neck.
 She also appeared to carry a black bag over her shoulder.

 Woods gave no caption or context to the photo, and simply posted a tiny black heart emoji to add a bit of flair to the picture of herself in the comfy and casual ensemble.